fastapi/fastapi/typing_doc.md

 def hi(to: Annotated[str, doc("The name of a user in the system")]) -> None: ...
 ```

-Nevertheless, implementers would not be required to support type aliases outside of the final type annotation to be conformant with this specification, as it could require more complex derefrenecing logic.
+Nevertheless, implementers would not be required to support type aliases outside of the final type annotation to be conformant with this specification, as it could require more complex dereferencing logic.

 #### Annotating Type Parameters